Witiko/doctoral-thesis/defense.md

 By contrast, in fusion-based learning-to-rank techniques, we don't improve the accuracy of individual search engine themselves.
-Instead, we combine the results of several search engines to produce more accurate results. *Rank-based fusion* techniques such as *the reciprocal rank fusion* only use the ranks of a document across the results, whereas *score aggregation* techniques such as *ScoreMNZ* also take into account the similarity scores produced by the search engines.
+Instead, we combine the results of several search engines to produce more accurate results. *Rank-based fusion* techniques only use the ranks of a document across the results, whereas *score aggregation* techniques also take into account the similarity scores produced by the search engines.

 * * *